masak/bel/README.md

 A summary of the remaining big features:

-* **ccc** (or `call-with-current-continuation`) is a control mechanism that allows the program to save a point in the execution, and to return to that point again later.
-  Saving the execution state means saving the current evaluation stack, and being able to reinstate it when a continuation is invoked.
-The current Perl implementation uses a mutable Perl array for the evaluation stack, instead of a persistent Bel list; this means that unlike the Bel implementation of the evaluator, the Perl implementation has to defensively copy the whole stack both when taking the continuation and when invoking it.
-(Either that, or we modify the Perl evaluator to use a persistent Bel list too.)

 * **Printer**; there's a printer written in Perl already.
 It's largely feature-complete, but just like the evaluator and reader, it's not extensible enough.
 It also doesn't handle cyclic structures and named pairs, although it